 Not everyone succeeding at sobriety is ready to guide someone else down the path to abstinence.
 Even if you met someone you really mesh well with, he may not be in a position to sponsor you.
 Before making a choice, you need to be sure the person you choose has experience leading others.
-An ideal sponsor has experienced each and every one of the Steps, and has found success within the process, guaranteeing a perspective that can help you succeed, too.
+An ideal sponsor has experienced each and every one of the Steps and has found success in the process, guaranteeing a perspective that can help you succeed, too.

 A Personality Fit

 A serious commitment to the Steps is a must-have, but this has no bearing on overall personality.
 Some sponsors are straight-faced and studious while others are fun and fresh.
 In order to increase your offs, try to find someone who fits with your personality to best relate to the journey ahead.
 If you’re always laughing and your sponsor is stalwart and serious, you may not be able to get on the same page when it comes to treatment.
 Instead, find a sponsor you can really talk to about both life in general as well as recovery.

 As with many things in life, great sponsors learn by doing, and that means significant experience with sponsorship.
 A good sponsor isn’t born.
 Instead, they are made by the sponsors who came before them.
 In order to maximize the chance of a positive experience, the sponsor you choose should have learned from years of interaction with other sponsors, both good and bad.
 You need a sponsor who knows how to ride alone, not someone who still depends on training wheels to move forward.

 Similar Spiritual Views